 SUNY Cortland's professionally trained University Police officers patrol the campus by foot, bike and vehicle 24 hours a day, seven days a week.
 Pioneers in the practice of community policing, they strive to be visible, proactive and available to the campus community.
-Officer Frank Dalton demonstrates an important component of that commitment by engaging in friendly dialogue with students.

 - Civilian Ride Along Program- Community members have the opportunity to ride along with an officer on routine patrol to gain first-hand knowledge of police procedures and operations.
 The ride along must be prearranged and approved by the University Police Department.